Looking for an SD card repair app? Use the quick links below to jump to the sections that interest you the most.

 1. Disk Drill (Windows & Mac)

 It also scans for files that can be potentially recovered and offers the ability to preview files to determine which ones you may want to recover.
 The software has also been designed with the user in mind.
 With a pretty simple user interface and an online knowledge bank, you do not need to be an expert to find your way around the app.
 For users who are a bit technical and desire to get more out of the app, there are plenty of ways to customize the recovery process.

 Disk Drill is a free recovery tool and allows users to recover files up to 500MB (on Windows), protects user data with recovery vault, and runs byte-level backups of your failing storage device at no charge.
 For businesses and individuals who want something extra, Disk Drill provides the option to upgrade to Pro for $89.00 which offers a variety of features including unlimited recovery, support for 1 user and 3 activations, data recovery for home users: Quick & Deep Scan, Rebuild HFS+, Lost Partition Search & more and recovery for all storage types and file systems.
-Enterprise users, on the other hand, are required to pay something extra ($499.00) to gain access to unlimited recovery, support for 10 users & unlimited activations, full-featured commercial data recovery package with top-level support for the whole company, and Forensic data export (DFXML).
+Enterprise users, on the other hand, are required to pay something extra ($499.00) to gain access to unlimited recovery, support for 10 users & unlimited activations, fully-featured commercial data recovery package with top-level support for the whole company, and Forensic data export (DFXML).

 Disk Drill is also very convenient meaning that you can pause a scan session and resume later.
 Scanned files can also be previewed to enable you to select the ones you consider keeping.
 You also can filter scanned results to a particular data type which has been organized in a folder form.
 For example, if you want to focus on viewing just your Photos from the scanned results, you can easily do so by clicking on the Photos folder.

 2. RescuePRO (Windows & Mac)